peterhinch/micropython-epaper/README.md

 ### flash.py

 This provides an interface to the flash memory.
-It is intended to support the block protocol enabling the flash device to be mounted on the Pyboard filesystem.
-At the present time for reasons which are unclear it doesn't work reliably and should not be used.
+It supports the block protocol enabling the flash device to be mounted on the Pyboard filesystem and used for any purpose.
+There is a compromise in the design of this class between RAM usage and flash device wear.
+The compromise chosen is to buffer the current sector (so that writing 8 blocks produces only a single erase/write cycle) and also to buffer sector zero.
+The latter is because sector zero is written after each block write.
+Not only would sector zero be thrashed but the current sector buffering strategy would be negated.

-This module is under development and contains much unused test code.
-The block protocol is implemented in a particularly dumb fashion in order to simplify the code for test purposes.
+My knowledge of the FAT filing system is rusty but I suspect that as the device fills up with large numbers of files sectors above zero will be hammered.
+But 4K buffers are in short supply on a microcontroller.
+The anticipated use for the flash is for storing a few images and fonts so I think the compromise is reasonable.

-Methods other than those listed below will become protected in due course.
+I have ideas for an adaptive approach to improve this.

 ## File copy

 A ``cp(source, dest)`` function is provided as a generic file copy routine.
 Arguments are full pathnames to source and destination files.
+If an OSError is thrown (e.g. by the source file not existing) it is up to the caller to handle it.

 ## FlashClass

-# Methods providing the block protocol (avoid at present)
+# Methods providing the block protocol

 For the protocol definition see
 [the pyb documentation](http://docs.micropython.org/en/latest/library/pyb.html)